 As mortal beings, it’s impossible to foresee the outcome of events where the course of history is altered in a way we never anticipated.
 The anniversary of the Six Day War, however, stands not only as a testament of Israel’s determination and perseverance, but God’s preservation in spite of the calculated objective of past and present enemies.

 On this day, stand in solidarity with the State of Israel and voice your support by declaring what history makes obvious.
 The city of Jerusalem is Israel’s indivisible capital.

 2) Army Chief Chaplain Rabbi Shlomo Goren stands surrounded by IDF soldiers and blows the shofar in front of the Western Wall in Jerusalem on June 7, 1967.
-(Photo by, Government Press Office (Israel) [Public domain]/via Wikimedia/Enhancement, MKM Portfolios)
+(Photo credit: By Government Press Office (Israel)/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)

 3) Chief of Staff Lt.
 Gen. Yitzhak Rabin in the entrance to the old city of Jerusalem during the Six Day War, with Moshe Dayan and Uzi Narkiss.
-(Photo by Ilan Bruner אילן ברונר Government Press Office (GPO) [CC BY-SA 3.0]/Wikimedia/Enhancement, MKM Portfolios)
+(Photo credit: By Ilan Bruner אילן ברונר Government Press Office (GPO)/[CC BY-SA 3.0]/Wikimedia/Enhancement, MKM Portfolios)